-- A presentation at 2008's Data Center Energy Summit found that containment could reduce fan speed in the subject data center by 75%. - Using cold aisle containment requires less capacity of CRAC units, reducing operation energy consumption and cost. - The CRAC units are equipped with variable speed fans, which align with the compute load.
-For fans, speed is directly related to energy consumption: If you reduce fan speed, fan power consumption decreases. - Instead of addressing an entire room, hot / cold aisle containment (the room within a room) focuses cooling strictly on that load.
-Right-sizing instead of over or under-cooling will have a significant impact on the cooling portion of PUE. - With server exhaust controlled, both flavors of containment allow for warmer temperature settings, which can permit more use of water-side economizers.
-Considering "data center managers can save 4 percent in energy costs for every degree of upward change in the set point, the practice is good for the bottom line and good for the environment.
+Using cold aisle containment requires less capacity of computer room air-conditioning (CRAC) units, reducing operation energy consumption and cost.
+The CRAC units are equipped with variable speed fans, which align with the compute load.
+For fans, speed is directly related to energy consumption.
+Instead of addressing an entire room, hot/cold aisle containment (the room within a room) focuses cooling strictly on that load.
+Right-sizing instead of over- or under-cooling will have a significant impact on the cooling portion of powerutilisation efficiency (PUE).
+With server exhaust controlled, both flavors of containment allow for warmer temperature settings, which can permit more use of water-side economisers.
+Considering data centre managers can save 4% in energy costs for every degree of upward change in the set point, the practice is good for the bottom line and the environment.

-Cold Isle Containment
+Cold Aisle Containment

-Due to the open architecture of the data centre room, hot aisle/cold aisles cannot attain complete air separation.
-With the cold aisle encased, the cold air which is delivered from under the floor is supplied to where it's needed the most, at the server intake making this a very efficient means of providing cooling to the IT equipment.
+Due to the open architecture of the data centre room, hot/cold aisles cannot attain complete air separation.
+With the cold aisle encased, the cold air delivered from under the floor is supplied to where it's needed most: at the server intake.
 The roof and walls of the containment ensure that the only place this air can exit is through the rack mounted equipment.
-The exhaust air from IT equipment in the racks and because of the boundaries, is directed back to the CRAC units only, eliminating the previous concerns of hot air contamination and hot air recirculation.
-ADC's Cold aisle containment design and solution can harness that capacity to support higher density cabinet installations without any interruptions to the surrounding infrastructure.
+The exhaust air from IT equipment in the racks and because of the boundaries is directed back to the CRAC units only, eliminating the previous concerns of hot air contamination and hot air recirculation.
+ADC's cold aisle containment design and solution can harness that capacity to support higher density cabinet installations without any interruptions to the surrounding infrastructure.
 With mixing out of the equation, the system can focus on cooling the load instead of the entire room.
-As a result, the data centre has a more predictable system, a consistent server inlet temperature within very limited affect to the higher server exhaust temperature
+As a result, the data centre has a more predictable system.

-Hot aisle Containment
+Hot Aisle Containment

-Hot aisle containment turns the hot aisle into its own room, once the cabinets are aligned in the traditional hot aisle/cold aisle layout, the hot aisle is sealed with doors, sidewalls and roof panels.
-From there, either CRAC or the InRow cooling options take over.
-Depending on the density requirements of the individual client either cooling choice is a viable option.
-The Hot Aisle itself is designed to capture the heated exhaust air off the rack mounted equipment and with the use of a CRAC unit the air is removed from the hot aisle and given a separate pathway back to the AC intake without mixing with the cold air, it is then conditioned via the cooling solution and then supplies the air back to the equipment in cooler conditioned state.
-Hot Aisle containment separates the supply and return airflow which in turn provides a uniform and predictable temperature to both IT and AC equipment.
+Hot aisle containment turns the hot aisle into its own room.
+Once cabinets are aligned in the traditional hot aisle/cold aisle layout, the hot aisle is sealed with doors, sidewalls and roof panels.
+From there, either CRAC or the In-Row cooling options take over.
+Depending on the density requirements of clients, either cooling choice is a viable option.
+The hot aisle itself is designed to capture the heated exhaust air off the rack mounted equipment and with the use of a CRAC unit the air is removed from the hot aisle and given a separate pathway back to the AC intake without mixing with the cold air.
+It is then conditioned via the cooling solution and supplies the air back to the equipment in a cooler conditioned state.
+Hot aisle containment separates the supply and return airflow which in turn provides a uniform and predictable temperature to both IT and AC equipment.